St. Vincent de Paul Cemetery

 As was the practice in the 19th century, burial fees included only the opening and closing of the gravesite, with continuing care being the responsibility of the family.
 Consequently there was no endowment for perpetual care.

-St. Vincent’s soon became the largest parish in the Archdiocese, numbering over 7000 communicants owing to nearby upper-class English and waves of Irish immigrants.
+St. Vincent soon became the largest parish in the Archdiocese, numbering more than 7,000 communicants, due to nearby upper-class English and waves of Irish immigrants.
 However, the parish saw changes at the end of the 19th century.
 The English had moved further out (some as far as Mt.
 Vernon), and the new immigrants were now largely Italian.
 By the time of the 20th century, however, the neighborhood and the parish had fallen on hard times.
 The last of the Irish and the first of the Italians were moving up and moving out.
-Poor folks continued to stream into the neighborhood but the next two waves of population were Jewish and African-American, bringing few new members to St. Vincent’s.
+Poor folks continued to stream into the neighborhood, but the next two waves of population were Jewish and African-American, bringing few new members to St. Vincent’s Catholic parish.
 The parish drew few parishioners from its neighborhood.

-Read more about their work and about the history of the cemetery at http://stvincentcemetery.tripod.com/home.html (http://stvincentcemetery NULL.tripod NULL.com/home NULL.html)
+Read more about their work and about the history of the cemetery at The Friends of St. Vincent Cemetery website.

 Our parish community is profoundly grateful to the Friends of St. Vincent’s Cemetery for their passion, devotion, and perseverance in restoring our cemetery.

-In 2012, the group received the Historic Preservation Award from the Baltimore Heritage Society for their work in restoring the cemetery.
+In 2012, the group received the Historic Preservation Award from the Baltimore Heritage Society for its work in restoring the cemetery.
 Our parish community congratulates them!